Hopes fade for 100 miners missing after landslide near Myanmar jade mine

 Several companies had dumped mining debris at the 200-acre dump site, said Tin Swe Myint.
 The dump was near a mine controlled by the Triple One Jade Mining Company, he said.

-Much of the jade that is mined in Hpakant is believed to be smuggled to neighboring China, where the stone is highly valued.
+Much of the jade that is mined in Hpakant is believed to be smuggled to neighbouring China, where the stone is highly valued.

 The value of jade production in Myanmar is estimated to have been around $31 billion in 2014, according to researchers from environmental advocacy group Global Witness, which published a report on the opaque sector earlier this year.